jok2000/Cromemco-Z80-games/README.md

 There are features that I have added to the Cromemco emulation.
 I will be asking for a branch and pull request for these sometime soon over at z80-pack.
-The key part of this is the Cromemco Dazzler page flipping that was use for a multi-color display.
+The key part of this is the Cromemco Dazzler page flipping that was used for a multi-color display.
-This does not make since within the emulation environment, so I added two non-standard modes to the emulator and changed the Z80 code to use them instead of the interrupt- driven page-flipping.
+This does not make sense within the emulation environment, so I added two non-standard modes to the emulator and changed the Z80 code to use them instead of the interrupt- driven page-flipping.